wp-plugins/wp-symposium-toolbar/readme.txt

 Alternatively, use the WordPress feature to install the plugin from the WP Dashboard.

-A WP Symposium Toolbar plugin should then be available for you to activate in WordPress dashboard.
+A WP Symposium Toolbar plugin should then be available through the 'Plugins' menu in WordPress, so that you activate the plugin.

 *Upgrade Notice*